-Whether you are in the courtroom, or working with colleagues or clients, as a lawyer you must communicate and present your ideas in a compelling manner moving others to action.
-This class will prepare you to excel in the courtroom or the board room, eliminate nervous tics, think on your feet and capture the attention of all your listeners.
+Whether in the courtroom, working with colleagues, or spending time with clients, as a lawyer you must be able to communicate and present your ideas in a compelling manner that moves others to actions.
+In this class we will develop your presentation skills and give you strategies that will make you more confident and persuasive.
+You will learn and deliver various styles of presentation, learn specific techniques to deliver presentations without rote memorization, and become an engaging storyteller.
+Come prepared to eliminate nervous tics and self-consciousness when speaking in public, learn to think on your feet, and capture the attention of all your listeners.
 This course is graded on a Credit/No Credit basis.